-The reasons for car breakdowns change between winter and summer, and problems that occur in warmer weather are often more serious because the heat tends to put stress on critical components.
+The reasons for car breakdowns change between winter and summer, with heat putting different stresses on critical components than the cold.

-Here are the five most common faults encountered in the summer.
+Here are five faults encountered in the summer.

 1. Water leaks

 Drivers often think it’s all right to only occasionally top up their coolant because they can’t see a leak.
 However, in warmer weather, cars need more from their cooling systems and this can expose weaknesses.
 Before you know it, slight weeping from a failed seal can become a full leak.

 Potential problem: Overheating